juzhang/mapclient-fai-workshop/doc/tips-and-tricks.rst

 -  The Gait2392 customisation workflow may produce an OpenSim model with a unrealistic knee angle for the right knee.

--  Conditiona via points do not activate on the muscle line segment, causing the muscle path to "snap".
+-  Conditional via points do not activate on the muscle line segment, causing the muscle path to "snap".